aimms/how-to/Articles/521/521-writing-to-snowflake-database.rst

 Remedy
 ---------

-The remedy chosen here is to reduce the column width of the column "NAME".
+The remedy chosen here is to explicitly specify the width of the column "NAME".

-At the time of writing this article, reducing the column width seemed only possible by first dropping the column and then recreating it with an explicit width as follows.
+At the time of writing this article, changing the column width seemed only possible by first dropping the column and then recreating it with an explicit width as follows.

 First drop the column name: